Mohammed-siddiq/WatchIt/README.md

 ## FRONTED
 - Web app written in html/css and javascript.
+- Allows the user to upload a watch image and displays the results of similar watches
 - Interacts with the backend and responds to user requests.